episerver/upgrade-assistant-extensions/src/EpiSourceUpdater/README.md

 # Upgrade Assistant source updater with EPI Server extension

-This demonstrates how to add and execute the EPI SErver Extension.
+This demonstrates how to add and execute the EPI Server Extension.
-The Extension is an addon which analyzes and updates Source Files, specified in he EPI SErve extension.
+The Extension is an addon which analyzes and updates Source Files eg. for the EPI Server Foundation project.

 ## Installation